sharifbhuiyan/School_District_Analysis/README.md

 iii) Among the 15 schools the overall performance of Thomas High School’s position is 2nd, earlier which was 13th.
-  Present performance of Thomas High schoolrel ative to the other schools :
+  Present performance of Thomas High school relative to the other schools :

   <p align="center">
   <img width="800" src=https://github.com/sharifbhuiyan/School_District_Analysis/blob/main/Resources/6.%20Top_School_without%209th%20grade.png
 </p>

-  Previous performance of Thomas High schoolrel ative to the other schools :
+  Previous performance of Thomas High school relative to the other schools :

   <p align="center">
   <img width="800" src=https://github.com/sharifbhuiyan/School_District_Analysis/blob/main/Resources/5.%20Top_School_with%209th%20grade.png
 </p>

-<p align="justify"> iv)	Since replacing the ninth-grade scores, in datafrme of each grade level Series for average math scores shcowing NaN.
-That means Thomas school's of 9th grade has no performance both on reading and math.
+<p align="justify"> iv)	Since the ninth-grade scores of Thomas High school was replaced, in dataframe of each grade level Series for average math scores showing NaN.
+That means, 9th grade of Thomas school has no performance both on reading and math.
 It also impacted in spending range while creating spending_summary on Scores by school, size_summary on Scores by school size and type_summary on Scores by school type. </p>